HELPING TO MAKE MYKONOS A BETTER PLACE FOR ITS ANIMALS

 In the last ten years we have sterilised and helped thousands of animals and although we mostly help stray cats and dogs we also help whenever possible pelicans, birds, reptiles, ducks, owls, snakes, donkeys and horses.
 The group consists of five executive committee members as well as over one and fifty regular members from all over the world.
 We always need more local help as there is so much work.
 We do not have a shelter.
 We do have the full support of the Town Hall and the Mayor Konstantinos Koukas who are financing a program that covers many sterilisations, medical expenses and will hopefully in the very near future be able to also provide a legal shelter, vehicle and worker to support our efforts.

 President – Sharon Graham

 Membership fee is 40 Euro per year.
-We have many members from all over the world.
-If you wish to become a member please contact us on firstname.lastname@example.org If you are already a member please remember to renew each year.
+Due to country legislation ONLY local residents are eligible to become members.
+If you live abroad and wish to help please feel free to donate to show your support.
+In case you have any questions please do not hesitate to contact us on email@example.com If you are already a member please remember to renew each year.
 Our members are very important to us and your continual support is essential.

 We enjoy organising cake bake days or hot dog sales during the summer months and every year before Christmas we hold our annual Christmas Bazaar.
 These events help to raise badly needed money.
 We have many charity boxes placed all over the island that also helps raise money and during the summer months the tourists to the island are very generous.
 Many tourists are very saddened by the conditions of many of our beautiful animals and want to help in any way possible.
 We also have a large Dog Donation Box at the airport that all our visitors see on their way home.